List of Making Fiends characters: Giant Kitty

-Giant Kitty is Vendetta's first-ever fiend; Charlotte spends a lot of time with it, much to Vendetta's dismay.
-It has an insatiable appetite, as seen in web episode 10.
-It despises taking baths, as seen in the web series.
-When it is brushed its contented purrs shake the school.
-It is voiced by Amy Winfrey.
+Giant Kitty is Vendetta's first-ever fiend.
+Charlotte spends a lot of time with him, much to Vendetta's dismay.
+He has an insatiable appetite, as seen in web episode 10 and 11.
+He despises taking baths, as seen in web episode 6.
+When he is brushed his contented purrs shake the school.
+He is voiced by Amy Winfrey.

 Buttons

 Buttons is Charlotte's pet hamster, and her "favorite hamster in the whole world".
 He resembles a miniature Grudge.
 He is also very scared of Vendetta and her fiends.
 According to Charlotte, Buttons likes peanuts and buttons.
 His prominent feature is the high-pitched squeal he makes when he is scared.
 Charlotte is seen to use him when playing with toys as well., and his cage also is in Charlotte's room.
 He is sometimes seen to be scared of Charlotte as she treats him more like a plaything than a pet.
 He is voiced by Amy Winfrey.